Dealing with workplace bullying and stress

 -Difficulty speaking up for yourself

 -Personal relationships are beginning to suffer

 People can and do recover from workplace bullying but may need professional help to process the experience and find a way that works for them.

-Katherine Bonaldi (Clinical Psychologist) works in the area of workplace bullying and CBT or ACT and is registered with Worksafe Vic.
+Our psychologists are registered with Worksafe Vic.
 If you wish for confidentiality, private fees are available and people may be eligible for Medicare rebates and private health insurance rebates.

 If you need further information about your rights, you can look at the Worksafe Vic website: www.worksafe.vic.gov.au or contact Worksafe advisory service anonymously: 1800136089.
 If you are currently in crisis there is Lifeline: 131114.

 References: Safework Aus and Australian Psychological Society.